africandh-ku/africandh-ku.github.io/_posts/2020-10-08-digital-storytelling-symposium-2020.md

 We bring together participants from different parts of the world, including African locations, to think together about digital storytelling and what it might mean in the context of African digital cultures.
 Panelists draw from the narratives of their own DH projects and involvement to reflect on the multiple meanings of digital storytelling.
 In the believe that the intersection of the diverse and rich storytelling traditions of Africa and digital humanities practices can bring more perspectives to digital storytelling itself, we recognize approaches to digital storytelling are diverse and might involve visualizations, digital mapping or photographic exhibitions, the creation of metadata or keywords development, or the digitization of print materials that recirculate older stories.
 We, therefore, welcome these, along with other storytelling approaches based on digital projects, platforms and ideas that make more African stories available and center African knowledge and ideas.

+The conversation will be of interest to anyone interested in storytelling and the digital humnanities more geranlly.
+[Please register here](http://africandh.ku.edu/2020/10/08/digital-storytelling-symposium-2020/#register).

 ## Schedule

+<p style="text-align:center;">Thursday 8 and Friday 9 October 2020</p>

-**Day 1 (October 8): KEYNOTE: Address—The Imperative of Telling the African Digital Humanities Story—Professor Kim Gallon, Purdue University.**
+**Day 1 (October 8): KEYNOTE: Address—The Imperative of Telling the African Digital Humanities Story—Professor Kim Gallon, Purdue University and Esther Armah, The Armah Institute.**

 *PANEL 1: Digital Stories of Africa-based DH Scholarship*